Baptism is not what makes a Christian. It’s an outer sign of an inner decision.

 Some people who were baptized as infants – before personally accepting Jesus Christ as savior – choose to be baptized again as adults with full understanding and testimony of what baptism means to them, as distinguished from, or complimentary to, what it meant to their parents.

-Christians disagree on proper form of baptism.
+Christians may disagree on proper form of baptism

 Because the Bible doesnʼt state specifically how baptism should be performed and because the baptisms reported in the Bible donʼt fit a tight pattern, Christians often disagree over the proper form of it.